 - Having comments and rumors about their drinking.

-- Breaking personal commitment because of their drinking habits.
+- Breaking personal commitments because of their drinking habits.

 - Aggressive mood changes while drinking.